SethRobertson/GitBestPractices/0main.md

         The justification for a URL shortener is a little weaker than text/image paste services, but it still exists.
-Since it is a trivial server, you might as well bring it up for proprietary URLs.
+Since it is a trivial service, you might as well bring it up for proprietary URLs.

     * Search

-        Providing a search service for both the web services you provide, but also for git repositories and any other collections of documents or data you might have lying around.
+        Providing a search service for both the web services you provide, but also for git repositories and any other collections of documents or data you might have lying around will save your users hours of searching.
+Don't forget to enable locate (for Unix/Linux systems) while you are at it.

     * Mailing lists

         Creating mailing lists with searchable archives for users to communicate improves transparency and information flow.
         Ideally in many cases the mailing lists should be self-service and have digest options.
-Of course git commits and bug announcements should all go to such a mailing list.
+Of course git commits, and bug announcements, and bug updates should all go to such mailing lists.

     * Role aliases

-        Instead of saying, send mail to Bob for your sales questions and Alice for your IT problems, you should have well defined and findable role aliases so that vacations, personal changes, and related issue do not have to affect user's behaviors.
+        Instead of saying, send mail to Bob for your sales questions and Alice for your IT problems, you should have well defined and findable role aliases so that vacations, personnel changes, and related issues do not have to affect people's communication behaviors.
 Of course, in many cases, you may want to have these roles feed into your ticketing system for tracking instead of depending on human management of private mail queues.

     * VNC-sharing of server consoles

         When you have servers (machines without humans in front of them all of the time), make sure that the console is available virtually.
-Getting a bog-standard KVM to mediate access to the consoles is good, but what you really need to do is get a VNC passthrough device (like the AdderLink IPEPS and friends) attached to the KVM so that you can have remote access to the servers.
+Getting a bog-standard KVM to mediate access to the consoles is good, but what you really need to do is get a VNC enabled KVM or passthrough device (like the AdderLink IPEPS and friends) attached to the KVM so that you can have remote access to the servers.
+Why VNC and not remote desktop or some java console?
+Portability and flexibility.
+If you need multiple users having simultaneous access to the servers, you can get a multi-console multi-server KVM.
 Remember, if you have to get up out of your seat, you have failed.
-        If you need multiple users having simultaneous access to the servers, you can get a multi-console multi-server KVM.

         Having a VNC console access allows users to more easily consult with each other on problems.